 It's so important to always have the cat litter boxes accessible, because once a cat goes elsewhere, even as a last resort, it can be a downward trend.
 They will be just a little more ready to return to that spot in another "emergency".

 Basically, kitty litter falls into two categories, clumping and non-clumping.
 There are advantages and disadvantages to both.

 Most cats and their owners agree that the clumping litter wins, since it has the convenience of being scoop-able.
 That's the only way to really keep it clean.

 There is some concern about the health of clay cat litter.
 So, many people are looking into natural cat litter and dust free cat litter as a healthier alternative.

-For years, we used Fresh Step litter.
+For years, we used Fresh Step clay litter.
 This page is all about our switch from clay cat litter to natural, dust free cat litter.
-We're very ahppy with the transition!
+We're very happy with the transition!

 There are fans of each type of litter.
 Each has benefits such as great odor control or being all-natural, or flushable.
 And each has drawbacks, such as being dusty or messy.

 You'll want at least a few inches of litter, so that it will scoop out easily.
 Three or more inches will keep your cat happy.
 He shouldn't have to scrape the bottom.

 Whatever you choose, the most important thing is that your cat likes and uses it!

 It's helpful to use a mat of some sort to keep the litter from spreading.
 And it's a good idea to wash out the litter boxes periodically.
 Bleach works great to kill any bacteria, and it's perfectly safe, as long as its rinsed very well.